-On Thursday, August 4th, we gathered to discuss how to keep psychology relevant during this pandemic-forced health-tech boom.
-I was honored to join Kavita Desai Dakoji and Abby Hughes-Scalise to talk about "Taking the Pediatric Psychologist Out of The Hospital: Challenges and Opportunities to Stay Relevant."
+We gathered to discuss how to keep psychology relevant during this pandemic-forced health-tech boom.
+I was honored to join Dr. Kavita Desai and Dr. Abby Hughes-Scalise to talk about "Taking the Pediatric Psychologist Out of The Hospital: Challenges and Opportunities to Stay Relevant."

-NAP is coming to Minnesota, the site where it was officially incorporated in 1995, and I am looking forward to joining this year as a speaker.
-We will be discussing "Professional Cognitive Fatigue and Resiliency" as a group following a challenging 2 years of having to be flexible in service provision through COVID.
+We discussed "Professional Cognitive Fatigue and Resiliency" as a group following a challenging 2 years of having to be flexible in service provision through COVID.

 Join us as we discuss advancing health equity in interdisciplinary care of Sickle Cell Disease.
-The University of Minnesota is featuring speakers covering a variety of public health equity topics.
-Check out my talk and see the other incredible speakers in the Beyond the Clasroom series.
+Check out my talk and see the other incredible speakers in the Beyond the Classroom series.

 Sponsored by: School of Public Health Student Summit, The DEI Office, and The Career Center.